Battle of the Allia: Size of belligerent forces

 Archaeological evidence shows that in the 5th century BC, there was an economic downturn that would have precluded considerable population growth.
 The territory of Rome had increased by 75% by the early 4th century, but the bulk of the increase was caused by the recent conquest of the city of Veii and its territory, and its population did not have Roman citizenship, a requirement to serve in the Roman army.
 Such considerations make it unlikely that the size of the population of Roman citizens would have been large enough to provide a military pool of 24,000 or more soldiers at the time of the Battle of the Allia.

-In addition to the above factors that give further reasons to doubt the figures given about the size of the Roman forces at the Battle of the Allia, it has to be noted that the Romans did not have much time to prepare for the battle properly since after their embassy was rebuffed by the Romans, the Gauls immediately marched on Rome, only a few days’ marches away.
+In addition to the above factors that give further reasons to doubt the figures given about the size of the Roman forces at the Battle of the Allia, the Romans did not have much time to prepare for the battle properly since, after their embassy was rebuffed by the Romans, the Gauls immediately marched on Rome, only a few days' marches away.
 The Roman army was then a part-time militia of peasant farmers levied for the military campaigning season and then returning to their farms.
 Not all men of military age were drafted every year.
 Some of the soldiers would have lived some distance from Rome and so needed time to walk there, the main means of travel for peasants.

 The size of the Senone force should not be overestimated, either.
-The estimate given by Cary and Scullard of 30,000-70,000 (see above) is highly unlikely.
-Berresford Ellis rightly points out that his figure of 12,000 would have been quite large for a single tribe.
+The estimate given by Cary and Scullard of 30,000–70,000 (see above) is highly unlikely.
+Beresford Ellis points out that his figure of 12,000 would have been quite large for a single tribe.

 The Roman army was led by the tribune Quintus Sulpicius Longus.

 Battle

 There are only two ancient accounts that provide details of the battle.
-One is by Livy, and the other is by Diodorus Siculus.
+One is by Livy, and the other by Diodorus Siculus.